SqLait/MonoConf.nvim/README.md

 # MonoConf.nvim

 MonoConf.nvim is a minimalist Neovim configuration designed to get you up and running quickly with essential plugins using [Lazy.nvim](https://github.com/folke/lazy.nvim) and a simple file structure.
-With MonoConf.nvim, you don't have to worry about setting up directories or managing plugins manually.
+With MonoConf.nvim, you don't have to worry about setting up directories or adding a package manager manually.
 It provides a basic foundation for your Neovim setup so you can focus on coding and adding plugins you would use.
-(Yes this logo was made in paint, I challange you to make a better logo)

 ## Features